 The mission of Shapiro Library is to promote successful academic careers and lifelong learning through the delivery of information and instruction using innovative services and technologies.

-View hours, events, and book a group study room here.
+Visit the Shapiro Library's hours and events page to view hours, events, and book a group study room.

 Associate Professor / Reference-Instruction Librarian